 Robots.txt is a simple text file that instructs web crawlers what are the content allowed to be crawled and indexed for public.
 The file should be uploaded in the root directory of your website (generally "/public_html/").
 And the search engines will look your site's root directory for the presence of robots.txt file.
 Refer our separate article on robots.txt to learn complete details of robots.txt file.

-Below are the values you can provide in the tool to generate Robots.txt entries:
+Here is the explanation of values you can provide in the tool to generate robots.txt entries:

 Choose from the dropdown that you want to allow or block all robots from crawling your site.
 Good bots like Google and Bing follow this directive set in robots.txt file, but bad bots do not follow this.
 You should find such bad robots by looking into your server's log and block them using .htaccess directive.

 Crawl delay is the time in seconds between crawling of search robots which is used to control the aggressive bots from slowing down your server.

 Most of the shared hosting companies need crawl delay of at least 10 seconds in order to protect the server from aggressive bots.
 If you have managed, VPS or dedicated server then choose the value as "Default - No Delay.
 Remember, choosing the value "20 Seconds" will allow all the crawlers (that follow this directive) to index 4320 pages per day.
 This should not be a problem for smaller sites while bigger site owners can leave this field as default.